Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/testing.md

 # get_name function testing:

-Invalid input is refused by validator and the application repeats the request as many times as the validation succeeds.
+Invalid input is refused by validator and the application repeats the request until the validation succeeds.

 ![Name_validation](documentation/testing/name_1.jpg)